 Nkiacha Atemnkeng

-Nkiacha Atemnkeng is a writer and music enthusiast from Cameroon.
-His work was published in the 2015 Caine Prize anthology Lusaka Punk and Other Stories, the 2019 Short Story Day Africa Hotel Africa anthology, Of Passion and Ink: New Voices from Cameroon anthology by Bakwa Books, as well as The Guardian Longread, among others.
-He is a Goethe Institut/Sylt residency prize winner and is currently enrolled in an MFA at Texas State University.
-Follow him on Twitter @nkiacha
+Nkiacha Atemnkeng is a writer from Cameroon.
+His work was published in the 2015 Caine Prize anthology Lusaka Punk and Other Stories, the 2019 Short Story Day Africa Hotel Africa anthology, Of Passion and Ink: New Voices from Cameroon by Bakwa Books, the Limbe to Lagos nonfiction anthology, as well as The Africa Report, This Is Africa, The Guardian Longread, Longreads, Porter House Review, the Johannesburg Review of Books, among others.
+He is a Goethe Institut/Sylt writing residency winner, and a 2021 Art Omi fellow.
+Nkiacha Atemnkeng earned his MFA in Creative Writing from Texas State University, where he is currently teaching as a faculty member.

 Content by Nkiacha Atemnkeng